Filling Out and Submitting Form I-130 for Sibling of a U.S. Citizen

 Part B- Petitioner’s Information:

-Question 1: Enter your last name (surname) in capital letters, but the first and middle name in small letters.
+Question 1: Enter your last name (surname) in capital letters, but your first and middle name in small letters.

 Questions 2-5: Self-explanatory.